 - A Different Kind of Grief

 There is no greater excitement than learning that you will be a parent.
 And there is no greater devastation than losing a much wanted pregnancy, experiencing a stillbirth or an infant death.
 1 in 4 people living in Canada will experience an infant or pregnancy loss, and many of those parents suffer in the pain and silence of disenfranchised grief.
 While I have not personally experienced this exact loss, I have supported many through these types of losses.
 What I kept hearing in their stories was a lack of support not only after the loss, but through the loss.
 Because of that need, I worked with a team to co-create and co-facilitate Home Hospice Association's (www.HomeHospiceAssociation.com) Infant & Pregnancy Loss Doula Training; part of their Pre and Perinatal Hospice Program.
-I host their 6 week progressive healing peer support group; Our Babies, Our Grief in the spring and fall of each year, and I offer one on one grief support to parents at no cost in my Healing Studio year round.
+I host and facilitate their 6-week progressive healing peer support group; Our Babies, Our Grief in the spring and fall of each year and offer one on one grief support to parents in my Healing Studio year round.

 Making the decision to seek grief support is the first step in healing.
 I offer a 30 minute complimentary confidential consultation in my studio as an opportunity for us to meet, to get a feel for each others energy, to find out what you want help with and if I can help you.
 Feeling comfortable and safe allows for more openness and honesty during sessions.
 If we both agree that we are a good fit for each other, we will book a session at that time.
 Bereavement sessions are one hour in length and are $65 per session.
 Because I am not a psychotherapist or social worker, my services are not covered by any insurance plans and are paid in my Healing Studio at the end of each session.